aLittleByte-19/MVP/infra/localstack/README.md

 make frontend-serving-local-test
 ```

-The CloudFront emulator is local and Docker-based because the LocalStack image used by this PoC
+The CDN emulator is local and Docker-based (a plain Nginx) because the LocalStack image used by
-does not expose the CloudFront API in the default local license.
+this PoC does not expose the CloudFront API in the default local license.
 It validates the local
-build-to-bucket-to-CDN flow, but it does not replace testing real CloudFront behavior such as TLS
+build-to-bucket-to-edge flow, but it does not replace a real CDN: in production the role would be
-certificates, edge propagation, invalidations, OAC/OAI, response headers policies or AWS IAM
+filled by AWS CloudFront (TLS certificates, edge propagation, invalidations, OAC/OAI, response
-enforcement.
+headers policies, AWS IAM enforcement).